-Bull trout are the most geographically widespread salmonid native to North America that has not been extensively cultured in hatcheries.
+Bull trout are probably the most geographically widespread char native to North America that has not been extensively cultured in hatcheries.
 In Montana, bull trout were reared in hatcheries in the 1940's and 1950's.
-In 1944, Montana Fish, Wildlife & Parks (MFWP) collected bull trout eggs in the Bull River (Clark Fork drainage).
-They planted the progeny in the Thompson River and Kootenai River drainages in 1945 (Pratt and Huston 1993).
+In 1944, Montana Fish, Wildlife & Parks (MFWP) collected and fertilized bull trout eggs from the Bull River (Clark Fork drainage) and planted the progeny in the Thompson River (Clark Fork drainage) and Kootenai River drainages in 1945 (Pratt and Huston 1993, DRAFT).

-In 1949 and 1950, MFWP collected over 876,000 bull trout eggs from the Clark Fork River drainage (Bull River, Vermillion River and Prospect Creek).
-These eggs and fish served a variety of uses.
-During 1950-1952, about 10,000 of the resulting fish were planted into Lake Pend Oreille (Pratt and Huston 1993) and about 65,000 into Flathead Lake, tributaries to the North Fork Flathead River, and the Stillwater River (USFWS 1993a).
+In 1949 and 1950, MFWP collected more than 876,000 eggs from bull trout in the Clark Fork River drainage (Bull River, Vermillion River and Prospect Creek).
+During 1950-1952, about 10,000 of these fish were planted into Lake Pend Oreille (Pratt and Huston 1993, DRAFT) and about 65,000 into Flathead Lake, tributaries to the North Fork Flathead River, and the Stillwater River (USFWS 1993a).

-In Canada's Kootenay Trout Hatchery near Wardner, B.C., personnel conducted experimental work with bull trout culture in the early 1980's.
-That program was transferred to the Hill Creek Hatchery near Upper Arrow Lake in the headwaters of the Columbia River drainage.
-It is part of a mitigation program for the construction of dams which cut off major bull trout spawning grounds for fish from Upper Arrow Lake.
+Personnel at Canada's Kootenay Trout Hatchery near Wardner, B.C., conducted experimental work with bull trout culture in the early 1980's.
+That program was continued at the Hill Creek Hatchery near Upper Arrow Lake in the headwaters of the Columbia River drainage.
+It is part of a mitigation program for the construction of dams that cut off major bull trout spawning grounds for fish from Upper Arrow Lake.
 The goal is to replace 1,000 adult bull trout in the population by stocking 100,000 fingerlings.
 Wild fish are captured annually from several tributaries to Upper Arrow Lake, held in a penned off area of Hill Creek and spawned.
 Adults are returned to the lake and juveniles are scatter-planted in the tributaries as 4-inch fingerlings in September.
-Post-stocking evaluation of the program has been inadequate to assess its outcome.
-The program is continuing.
+Post-stocking evaluation of the program has been inadequate to assess its outcome, however, the program is continuing.

-In 1989-1991, Idaho Fish and Game conducted a small experimental hatchery program at Cabinet Gorge Hatchery (Pratt and Huston 1993).
-Little information was obtained about this program.
+In 1989-1991, Idaho Fish and Game conducted a small experimental hatchery program at Cabinet Gorge Hatchery (Pratt and Huston 1993, DRAFT).
+Techniques for spawn taking, egg incubation and hatchery rearing were investigated (Pratt, personal communication 1996).
 In 1993, an experimental bull trout culture project began at Creston National Fish Hatchery using eggs collected from the Swan River drainage.
 Experiments are underway to evaluate the effects of water temperature, diet, structure, cover, and rearing density on growth and behavior and to evaluate time of imprinting by juvenile bull trout via thyroid hormone analysis (Fredenberg et al. 1995).
 This summarizes known bull trout culture activities that have occurred in the Upper Columbia River Basin.

-DEFINITIONS
+2 DEFINITIONS

-Because of the large and diverse body of literature and the variety of definitions that have been published, the Scientific Group felt it was necessary to prepare concise definitions for some of the terms used in this report.
-They are presented here in a logical, rather than alphabetic order.
+Because of the large and diverse body of literature and the variety of definitions published, the Scientific Group felt it was necessary to prepare concise definitions for some of the terms used in this report.